EdgardStultjens/My-Mechelen-2023-Repository/README.md

 # My-Mechelen-2023-Repository
 Test Mechelen 2023 repository

-I used to live in Oudenaarde, but now I live in Oudsbergen
+I used to live in Oudenaarde, but now I live in Ellikom, Oudsbergen